lingo-reviews/tenets/go/dev/README.md

 When the user runs `lingo info <tenet>` they'll see "comment_type" as an option they can set. t.RegisterOption returns a pointer to a string.
 The value of that pointer is updated with the user's setting by the time it is used in the smell.

-What if we've found an smell, but are not sure if it's really an issue?
-You can register custom metrics an tags to handle this.
+Register custom metrics an tags to manage the applicability of tenets:

 ```go
 	confidence := t.RegisterMetric("confidence")